preritpaliwal/Distributed-Systems/asgn2/README.md

 - `/write` : This endpoint supports `POST` requests and writes data entries to it's corresponding shard replicas across the distributed database.
 - `/update` : This endpoint supports `PUT` requests and updates a specified data entry across the distributed database.
 - `/del` : This endpoint supports `DELETE` requests and deletes a specified data entry across the distributed database.
-- `/<path>` : This generic endpoint supporrts `GET` requests and returns the response from server if path is home else returns an error message.

 # Design choices